PINNSim: A Simulator for Power System Dynamics based on Physics-Informed Neural Networks: Introduction

 Differential equations form a centre piece in the modelling of the dynamic behaviour of power systems.
 They provide very widely applicable component and system models, however, their solution requires numerical integration methods.
 These tools for \glspl{TDS} constitute a workhorse of power system analysis and can reliably deliver accurate solutions.
 The used algorithms are scalable, versatile, and applicable without case-specific modifications, but they incur a high computational burden \cite{stott_power_1979}.
 Efforts around improved solvers and parallelisation can reduce this burden, see \cite{liu_solving_2020, gurrala_parareal_2016, aristidou_time-domain_2015} for an overview.
 However, a fundamental problem is the small time step size that is required by the schemes to ensure accurate results and numerical stability.
 Hence many time steps and function evaluations are necessary.

 The proposition of \gls{NN}-based approaches \cite{lagaris_artificial_1998}, and in particular \glspl{PINN} \cite{raissi_physics-informed_2018}, has very different characteristics.
-In the training process, \glspl{PINN} learn the solution to the provided differential equations and subsequently provide fast and sufficiently accurate solutions over long time intervals -- addressing two main issues of conventional numerical integration methods. \glspl{PINN} have been adopted to power system dynamics in \cite{misyris_physics-informed_2020} to predict single machine dynamics.
+In the training process, \glspl{PINN} learn the solution to the provided differential equations and subsequently provide fast and sufficiently accurate solutions over long time intervals -- addressing two main issues of conventional numerical integration methods.

+\glspl{PINN} have been adopted to power system dynamics in \cite{misyris_physics-informed_2020} to predict single machine dynamics.
 In \cite{moya_approximating_2023}, the related methodology of operator learning is also applied to single machine dynamics.
 The applicability of learning-based methods to multi-machine systems is explored in \cite{stiasny_physics-informed_2023} and with alternative architectures in \cite{cui_predicting_2021,moya_dae-pinn_2023}.
 The speed advantage persists and the accuracy remains sufficiently high for the trained setup.
 However, the common challenge lies in achieving generalisation, i.e., being able to apply the same \gls{NN} for an unseen task without retraining.
 Such flexibility would make \gls{NN}-based \gls{TDS} approaches comparable with conventional numerical integration methods.
 However, in the case of multi-machine systems, this requires the generalisation to a very large variety of setups.
-As a consequence, the dimensionality of the associated learning tasks increases dramatically with the system size and thereby becomes very or even too costly to learn \cite{stiasny_physics-informed_2023-1}.
+As a consequence, the dimensionality of the associated learning tasks increases dramatically with the system size and thereby becomes very or even too costly to learn \cite{stiasny_physics-informed_2023-1}. { The authors in \cite{legaard_constructing_2023} refer to these \glspl{NN} for simulating dynamical systems as a direct-solution model.}

+{ As such, \glspl{PINN} have been adopted to power system dynamics in \cite{misyris_physics-informed_2020} to predict single machine dynamics.
+In a similar setup, the related methodology of operator learning is applied \cite{moya_approximating_2023}.
+Other learning-based methods for simulating dynamics -- see \cite{legaard_constructing_2023} for an overview -- have also been explored in the context of single components, e.g. in \cite{xiao_feasibility_2022}.
+It is an open question if the promising results for single components can also be achieved when predicting the dynamics of multi-machine systems.
+For PINNs, \cite{stiasny_physics-informed_2023,moya_dae-pinn_2023} explored this question for a 9, 11, and 39-bus system.
+The authors in \cite{cui_predicting_2021} predict power system transients with an alternative architecture which relies on a transformation into the frequency domain.
+The effect of generator outages is predicted in \cite{roberts_continuous-time_2022} and \cite{li_machine-learning-based_2020} estimates system dynamics after line faults.}